AnthonySteele/anthonysteele.github.io/StandardChecks.md

 Remember that when there are updates to Assembly Binding Redirects in the `.config` files, these need to go in the config templates as well.

+### remove extra packages

+I tend to the view that each package is a dependency, and so comes with a cost of using and updating it.
+If it's trivial to use your own code instead, then do that.

+Also look for packages that do the same thing.
+Everyone has [a favourite mocking framework](https://www.nuget.org/packages/Moq/), [Ioc container](https://www.nuget.org/packages/structuremap/) or [unit testing library](https://www.nuget.org/packages/NUnit/) but the only hard and fast rule that I have is that two of them is one too many.
+For instance, if there is [Moq](https://www.nuget.org/packages/Moq/) and [NSubstitute](https://www.nuget.org/packages/NSubstitute/) then remove one of them.

 ### Do async well